 Plan as you would for a moderate hike with frequent elevation increases.
 Wear loose fitting clothing and hiking shoes if you have them (although sneakers will work too).
 Bring a small backpack with water and trail snacks.
 There are open meadows along the route where you can sit and have a picnic.
 You'll still be close to civilization, so leave the bear spray, high-top hiking boots, and poles at home.
-During the Covid-19 pandemic, do bring a mask or other face covering to wear when you encounter other people.

 Where to Park

 Park at the Skyline Gate Staging Area at 7867 Redwood Rd. in the Montclair neighborhood of Oakland.
 It's a good-sized parking lot that fills up quickly, but there is plenty of street parking in the surrounding neighborhood.
 Bathrooms are available at the trailhead, but water fountains are closed due to the pandemic, so be sure to bring plenty of water for you (and your pup).

 1. Starting in the Skyline Staging parking lot, take the Stream Trail.
 This is an easy, wide trail that runs along the stream where you'll likely see other hikers.
 The stream is a breeding spot for rainbow trout, so at certain times of the year, you may be able to spot them.
 You'll be on here for 1.5 miles.